25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 - There only few updates:

-  - All form elements will require to have the name prop to be set same as the key name used in the state object to track that particular element.
+  - All form elements will require to have the name prop to be set same as the key name used in the state object to track that particular element

-  - Ternary operator is used to determine the value as all elements have user data in their value props except checkboxes which have boolean data in the checked prop.
+  - Ternary operator is used to determine the value as all elements have user data in their value props except checkboxes which have boolean data in the checked prop

-  - Using the ES6 computed property name syntax the state key can be updated using the corresponding input name.
+  - Using the ES6 computed property name syntax the state key can be updated using the corresponding input name

 Good to know: